Analyzing Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM)

-Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM) are both consumer staples companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their dividends, profitability, risk, earnings, analyst recommendations, institutional ownership and valuation.
+Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM) are both consumer staples companies, but which is the superior stock?
+We will contrast the two companies based on the strength of their valuation, risk, earnings, institutional ownership, profitability, analyst recommendations and dividends.

-This is a breakdown of current ratings and recommmendations for Greenlane and Core & Main, as reported by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Greenlane and Core & Main, as reported by MarketBeat.

 |Sell Ratings